A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Feature Pyramid Single Shot Multi-box Detector (FPSSD)

+For the first stage of the detector, in this work, we follow the proposals-free approach of SSD together with the selection of a set of prior boxes, though with a number of differences: (a) the backbone consists in a pyramid of feature maps involving information at more scales than SSD, as depicted in Fig.~\ref{fig:fpssd}, to favour the detection of both large and small targets; (b) the pyramid involves a map fusion scheme that leads to the best performance among a total of four alternatives; and (c) the set of prior boxes are not arbitrarily hand-picked but the selection is guided by the data, resulting from a clustering procedure taking the ground truth as input.
+The details can be found in Sections~\ref{sec:fpssd} and~\ref{sec:default_boxes}.

+The second stage of the detector consists in a specifically designed network trained to regress the parameters of the rotated bounding box maximally contained in the unoriented bounding boxes stemming from the first stage.
+A detailed description of this stage is given in Section~\ref{sec:rbox_regression}.

+To finish, Fig.~\ref{fig:boxes1}(left) illustrates how bounding boxes are parametrized in our approach.
+For unoriented bounding boxes, we make use of the standard parameters, namely the box center $(u_x,u_y)$ and its width $u_w$ and height $u_h$.
+Regarding oriented bounding boxes, they are expressed in terms of the unoriented bounding box they are defined in, by means of intercepts $(d_1,d_2)$.
+As shown in Fig.~\ref{fig:boxes1}(left), these intercepts result from the intersection between the rotated box sides and the unrotated box sides.
+Since this parametrization can lead to two different rotated boxes, a third optional parameter $h$ can be included in the definition of the oriented bounding box to disambiguate between $h_1$ and $h_2$.

+Given this parametrization, a particular procedure is followed for generating the ground truth necessary for training, which is illustrated in Fig.~\ref{fig:boxes1}(right).
+First, a four-side polygon is defined over the target (in yellow), from which the minimal unrotated bounding box enclosing is found (in red), to finally define the inside rotated box from intercepts $d_1$ and $d_2$ (in blue).

-\subsubsection{Feature Pyramid Single Shot Multi-box Detector (FPSSD)}
+\section{Feature Pyramid Single Shot Multi-box Detector (FPSSD)}

-Single Shot MultiBox Detector considers the use of feature maps from different layers to regress bounding boxes.
-More precisely, SSD applies large scale feature maps to detect small targets.
-Conversely, it uses small scale feature maps to detect big targets.
-However, the large scale feature maps contain numerous detailed features (e.g., edges, shape, and textures), whereas they lack the semantic information.
-Using features pyramid architecture to fuse the features maps from top layers to bottom layers, a type of enhanced features containing the semantic information and detailed features are obtained with the proposed method, which is exploited to detect different scales targets. \\
+SSD uses feature maps from different layers of the network to regress bounding boxes.
+More precisely, SSD adopts large-scale feature maps to detect small targets, and conversely uses small-scale feature maps to detect large targets.
+In this work, we additionally make use of the \textit{feature pyramid} concept to fuse feature maps from top layers with feature maps from bottom layers to obtain enhanced features containing both semantic information and detailed features, what is exploited to detect different scale targets.